-Diálogo is citation-indexed in Ulrich's Periodicals Directory and other databases, full-text indexed in the MLA International Bibliography, and soon in Project Muse database.
+Diálogo is citation-indexed in Ulrich's Periodicals Directory and other databases, full-text indexed in the MLA International Bibliography, and in Project Muse database.
 Issues older than five years from publication are available in Open Access on Digital Commons at DePaul University.

 In January 2016, at the MLA Convention in Austin, Texas, Diálogo was honored with the Phoenix Award for 2015 by the Council of Editors of Learned Journals (CELJ), for revitalization/transformation, both editorial and design, of a journal within the last three years.

 An Interdisciplinary Studies Journal